 Day 7: Paro to Delhi flight

 Our flight from Paro to Delhi was at 05.00 PM so we had more than half a day to explore Paro.
 We visited Paro Dzong and later on spent some time at Paro Chuu.
+Even in the month of April water of Paro Chuu was ice cold.

 I again went to Paro market for lunch and also did some shopping.
 I bought some asparagus & Bhutanese cheese to bring back home.

-Travel tips for Bhutan
+Travel tips for traveling in Bhutan

 * Bhutanese currency is Ngultrum.
 It is equivalent to the Indian rupee.
 US Dollar and Indian Rupee are widely accepted.
 Indian currency notes of 500 and 2,000 are not acceptable.